-*Use “back button” to return to search results.
+Use the browser’s ‘back’ button to return to filtered results.

 *Images related to unsolved cases or unidentified remains may be graphic or otherwise distressing.
-Use extreme caution before viewing links
+They may contain postmortem images, particularly in the case of unidentified persons.
+If included, such images will be on the Photos & Media tab.
+Links may direct you to a 3rd party.
+Use extreme caution before opening or viewing them.

 - Demographics